Canadian American Business Council

 The Canadian American Business Council (CABC) is a non-profit, non-partisan, issues-oriented business organization that provides the private sector's perspective in the Canada-U.S. relationship.
+As of October 2023, the organization is led by CEO Beth Burke.

-The Council hosts roundtables with Canadian and U.S. politicians, produces conferences, and recognizes one outstanding businessperson each year with its Corporate Leadership Award.
+The Council hosts roundtables with Canadian and U.S. politicians, produces conferences, and recognizes outstanding business leaders with its Corporate Leadership Award.
+In August 2026, the Canadian American Business Council released a report commissioned from Oxford Economics examining the economic impacts of USMCA and tariffs.

 In January, 2022, the Ontario government named Scotty Greenwood, CABC's former CEO, as one of ten members of Premier Doug Ford's Council on U.S. Trade and Industry Competitiveness.
-As of October 2023, the organization is led by CEO Beth Burke.

 Board of Directors

 The following companies are represented on the CABC Board of Directors.